audit4j/audit4j-microservice/README.md

 # Support
 The following methods are available to obtain support:

-- [The Audit4j Google Group](https://groups.google.com/forum/#!forum/audit4j) - This would normally be your first stop to get support for Swagger.
+- [The Audit4j Google Group](https://groups.google.com/forum/#!forum/audit4j) - This would normally be your first stop to get support for Audit4j.
 Here you can find previously asked question, and ask new ones.
 When asking a question, please provide as much information as you can regarding the environment you use (development language, library, versions.
 - The [Issues tab](https://github.com/audit4j/audit4j-microservice/issues) - Please open feature requests and bugs here.
 If you're not sure you encountered a bug, or if it's a general usage question, please use the Google Group mentioned above.